The July category for the 2019 Food in Jars challenge was to preserve something with stonefruit.

 Duck Pizza with Plum Sauce

-After the original dinner, there was both duck and sauce leftover, so a couple of nights later we made a duck, arugula and fig pizza.
+After the original dinner, there was both duck and sauce left over, so a couple of nights later we made a duck, arugula, and fig pizza.
 Our go-to, no-fail pizza dough recipe is the Skinnytaste Bagel Dough recipe (1 recipe = 1 12-inch crust.)

 We pre-bake the crust in our 12-inch cast iron pan for about 8-10 minutes at 425 degrees, then we add the toppings and bake for another 10-15 minutes.
 There isn’t an exact time, because it really varies depending on what and how many toppings you use.